sabirdvd/sunshineatnoon.github.io/_posts/2015-9-3-How-to-install-caffe.md

 ---
 layout: post
-title: How to install caffe on ubuntu 14.04(without GPU)
+title: How to install caffe on ubuntu 14.04(without GPU) and python interface
 published: true
 ---